Phool Makhana Raita Recipe (Foxnut Raita)

 Add more milk or water if the raita is thick.

-For a taste change, you can temper the raita with ghee, curry leaves, asafetida (hing), cumin seeds, and dry red chilies.
+To change the taste, you can temper the raita with ghee, curry leaves, asafetida (hing), cumin seeds, and dry red chilies.

 Nutrition